wpf89928/PengfeiHomepage.github.io/_pages/about.md

 Recent News
 ======
+- The paper titled "S2CD-VC: Self-heuristic Speaker Content Disentanglement for Any-to-Any Voice Conversion" is accepted by Interspeech 2023.

+- The paper titled "AudioQR: Deep Neural Audio Watermarks For QR Code" is accepted by IJCAI 2023.

 - The paper titled "Adaptive Policy Learning for Offline-to-Online Reinforcement Learning" is accepted by AAAI 2023.

 - The paper titled "Adaptive Transfer Kernel Learning for Transfer Gaussian Process Regression" is accepted by TPAMI.